Kong/kongponents/docs/components/table.md

 ### error

-Boolean to control whether the component should display error state.
+Boolean to control whether the component should display the error state.
 Defaults to `false`.
 See [error state](#error-1) section for more customization options.

 <KTable
   error